Radio aids – optimising listening opportunities - view as single page

 Frequencies and transmission

-Sometimes there can be interference or a break in the transmission when using radio aids.
+Sometimes there can be interference or a break in the transmission.

-- Hiding the transmitter (if not body worn) behind books, tins etc will decrease coverage dramatically irrespective of frequency of transmission.
+● Hiding the transmitter behind books, tins etc will decrease coverage dramatically irrespective of frequency of transmission.

-- Be aware when using the system outdoors, that obstructions can get in the way of the signal from transmitter to receiver.
+● Be aware when using the system outdoors, that obstructions and weather can get in the way of the signal from transmitter to receiver.

 Below are some frequently asked questions - and answers - about radio aids and transmission of signals.

-- Will the radio aid present a health hazard?
+2. Will the assistive listening device present a health hazard?
 No

-- Will the WiFi interfere with the radio aid?
+3. Will the WiFi interfere with the device?
 Extremely unlikely but the radio aid system may cause the WiFi reception to reduce.
 In which case move the WiFi.

-- Can I run radio aid systems in adjacent rooms/classrooms: YES but discuss with your supplier as minor technical adjustments may be required.
+4. Can I run radio aid systems in adjacent rooms/classrooms: YES, but discuss with your supplier as minor technical adjustments may be required.

-- Are all manufacturers systems compatible?
+5. Are all manufacturers’ systems compatible?
 Not in every case.
-Also some accessories may not be compatible with all ALDs made by the same manufacturer: always check.
+Also, some accessories may not be compatible with all ALDs made by the same manufacturer: always check.

-- I have completed all the checks but I still cannot hear through the system.
+6. I have completed all the checks, but I still cannot hear through the system.
 Check you are not shielded from the transmitter aerial location.

-- Does the signal normally fade away at a distance, cause distortion of ‘voice’ or just drop off?
+8. Does the signal normally fade away at a distance, cause distortion of ‘voice’ or just drop off?
 A Digital transmission has a cliff edge drop off when it goes out of range.
-An FM signal fades gracefully.

-- Why do by batteries run down so quickly?
-Radio aids and ALDs mainly use small single cell batteries with a limited capacity.
-If the ALD is used only as a hearing aid, the batteries last a reasonable time but the battery life is shortened when streaming music or phone conversations as these require extra power from the battery.
+9. Why do by batteries run down so quickly?
+ALDs mainly use small single cell batteries with a limited capacity.
+If the ALD is used only as a hearing aid, the batteries last a reasonable time, but the battery life is shortened when streaming music or phone conversations as these require extra power from the battery.
+Listening devices with receivers activated will also use the battery quicker

-The UK Children's Radio Aid Working Group (formerly the FM working group) came into being in 2004 and is made up of professionals from Education, Health, Academia Charities and Manufacturers with specific interest in hearing-impaired children.
-They meet twice a year.
+Assistive Listening Technology Working Group (ALTWG): Previously known as the UK Children’s Radio Aid Working Group, and prior to that as the FM Working Group.
+This working group came into being in 2004 and is made up of professionals from Education, Health, Academia Charities and Manufacturers with specific interest in deaf children.
+They meet online twice a year.
 The Group’s principal aims are:

 Using a Test box